Shamazo/ADM/README.md

-## RADaFlow
+## A-Scan
-This repo contains artifacts for our VLDB submission.
-RADaFLow is a fork of [Proteus](https://github.com/epfl-dias/proteus).
+This repo contains artifacts for our ICDE submission.
-More cleanup and documentation to come post submission....
+`apps/standalones/adm/adm-play` is the main directory of benchmarks.
+`apps/standalones/adm/adm-play/bench_runner.py` is a wrapper python script to run all benchmarks and collect results.